noshbar/SDGG/README.md

 ### Quickstart

 Setup:
-1. Clone [the official Stable Diffusion repo](https://github.com/CompVis/stable-diffusion) and create and activate the environment as instructed in their docs
+1. Clone/download [the official Stable Diffusion repo](https://github.com/CompVis/stable-diffusion) and create and activate the environment as instructed in their docs
     * developed against commit 69ae4b35e0a0f6ee1af8bb9a5d0016ccb27e36dc, in case things break in the future
-2. Clone this repo and copy the files to the same folder you just cloned the above to
+2. Clone/download this repo and copy the files to the same folder you just cloned the above to
 3. Run `pip install gradio`
     * developed against version 3.1.7
 4. Run `pip install -e git+https://github.com/lstein/k-diffusion.git@master#egg=k-diffusion`